Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

-Proton Pass and 1Password take fundamentally different approaches to business password management.
-Proton Pass is built around Swiss privacy law, full metadata encryption, and open-source transparency — at a price point that makes enterprise-grade security accessible to small teams.
+Proton Pass and 1Password approach business password management from different priorities.
+Proton Pass is built around Swiss privacy law, open-source transparency, and ecosystem consolidation — at a price point that makes strong security accessible to small teams.
 1Password is built around polish, depth of integrations, and enterprise-specific features like Travel Mode and device compliance enforcement.
-After deploying Proton Pass across dozens of small business engagements over two years — and recommending 1Password to clients where its specific capabilities are the right fit — here is how they compare in 2026.
+After deploying Proton Pass across dozens of small business engagements over two years — and recommending 1Password to clients where its specific capabilities are the right fit — here is how they compare in July 2026.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.